BBVA/apicheck/docs/tools/sensitive-json.md

 ## Running with Docker

-You also can call `APICheck Sensitive JSON` by running manually with Docker:
+You can also use `APICheck Sensitive JSON` by running by hand with Docker:

 ### Running without parameters

 ```console